nikolamedi/whats-all-the-blablabla/README.md

 # Future improvements

-I'm still a novie to Python and have a couple of ideas on how to improve it (once I learn better to code).
+I'm still a novice to Python and have a couple of ideas on how to improve it (once I learn better to code).
 The idea is to allow users to input the YouTube videos that they want to have summarized through a word cloud.
 It should be accessible through a web app and support work on advocacy.